jramaswami/GettingAndCleaningData/CourseProject/CODEBOOK.md

 of acceleration data gathered from the smartphones of volunteers as they performed a variety of activities.

-The original acceleration data was gathered by
+The original acceleration data was gathered by  researchers Jorge L.
-researchers Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto and Xavier Parra from the martlab - Non-Linear Complex Systems Laboratory
-DITEN - Università degli Studi di Genova, Genoa, Italy and CETpD - Technical Research Centre for Dependency Care and Autonomous Living Universitat Politècnica de Catalunya, Vilanova i la Geltrú, Spain.
+Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto and Xavier Parra from the Smartlab - Non-Linear Complex Systems Laboratory DITEN - Università degli Studi di Genova, Genoa, Italy and CETpD - Technical Research Centre for Dependency Care and Autonomous Living Universitat Politècnica de Catalunya, Vilanova i la Geltrú, Spain.